 That is a really good question.

-- The first few streams of milk contain the most bacteria and dirt.
+- The first few streams of milk contain the most bacteria from the teat canal and dirt.

-When life is already so full of all the house, animal and garden chores, it can be overwhelming to have that one more thing to remember, right?
+When life is already so full of house, animal, and garden chores, it can be overwhelming to remember that one more thing, right?

 Although I have never trained a young goat (yet) to milk, my active imagination conjures up many wild scenes of crying and spilled milk.

 I have a doe who is very touchy.
-If a young helper decides to pet her while she is being milked or a fly lands on her leg or you stop milking her for any reason, she may just decide that she is done.
+If a young helper decides to pet her while she is being milked, a fly lands on her leg, or you stop milking her for any reason, she may decide she is done.
 Those back legs can sure clam up!
-And on several occasions she has managed to step into the bucket.
+And on several occasions, she has managed to step into the bucket.

-So starting to milk into a small cup and then removing the cup and then bringing in the bigger pail and starting over can be a hassle.
+So starting to milk into a small cup, then removing the cup, and then bringing in the larger capacity pail and starting over can be a hassle.

-But!
-Do I have an idea for you that has worked really well for me!
+But, I have an idea for you that has worked well for me!
 (Drum roll please)

 Introducing… the simple strip cup milking hack!

-All you need is your milking pail, two rubber bands from your rubber band ball 😉 and a small container.
+You only need your milking pail, two rubber bands from your rubber band ball, and a small container.

-I happen to have excess baby food jars lying around so that works ideal for me.
-Some people prefer having a black strip cup because the contrast of the black cup and white milk make it easy to see any problems.
-Most “official” strip cups, which can range from $7-$20, are black as well.
+I have excess baby food jars lying around, so that works ideal for me.
+Some people prefer having a black strip cup because the contrast between the black cup and white milk makes it easy to see any problems, such as mastitis.
+Most “official” strip cups, which can range from $7-$20, are also black.
 From my perspective, I can easily see anything wrong with the milk in this glass container.